postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

     1. Add the requests you plan to monitor, specifying the method and URL, as well as the status code and response time you want to check.
     1. Select **Create Collection and Continue**.

 Next, configure the new monitor.
-For details, see [Setting up a monitor](/docs/monitoring-your-api/setting-up-monitor/).
+For details, see [Configuring a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/#configuring-a-collection-based-monitor).

 ### Adding an existing monitor

-You can add an existing monitor to your API:
+To add an existing monitor to your API:

-1. On the API version **Monitoring** tab, next to **Monitors**, select **Add Monitor** and choose **Add existing monitor**.
+1. On the API version **Monitoring** tab, next to **Collection-based Monitors**, select **Add Monitor** and choose **Add existing monitor**.

-1. Select a monitor from the list and select **Add Monitor**.
-You will only see available monitors in your workspace in the list.
+1. Select a collection-based monitor from the list and select **Add Monitor**.
+You'll only see available monitors in your workspace in the list.

-For more about creating a monitor, see [Setting up a monitor](/docs/monitoring-your-api/setting-up-monitor/).
+For more about creating a monitor, see [Setting up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).

+## Linking uptime monitors

+You can link [uptime monitors](/docs/monitoring-your-api/uptime-monitors/) in your current workspace to an API version.
+Uptime monitors (open beta) continuously check the availability of a single API endpoint, website, or other URL.
+After linking an uptime monitor, you can view the current status and key statistics for the last 3 hours, such as availability, the number of downtime incidents, and average response time.

+To add an existing uptime monitor to your API:

+1. On the API version **Monitoring** tab, next to **Uptime Monitors**, select **Add Monitor** and choose **Add existing monitor**.
+1. Select an uptime monitor from the list and select **Add Monitor**.
+You'll only see available monitors in your workspace in the list.

+For more about creating an uptime monitor, see [Monitoring API uptime](/docs/monitoring-your-api/uptime-monitors/).

+SCREENSHOT

 ## Connecting to monitor integrations

-Postman integrations enable you to send the results of monitor runs to a variety of applications and channels, such as Slack, Microsoft Teams, Datadog, or Splunk.
+Postman integrations enable you to send the results of collection-based monitors to a variety of applications and channels, such as Slack, Microsoft Teams, Datadog, or Splunk.
 You can also send monitor results to a custom webhook to integrate Postman monitors with your specific workflow.

-The **Monitoring** tab in the API Builder provides one place to manage all of your API's monitor integrations.
+The **Monitoring** tab in the API Builder provides one place to manage all of your API's integrations for collection-based monitors.
 You can set up a new integration, track results, and view your configured monitor integrations.

+> You can also set up a Slack integration for uptime monitors.
+Learn more about [integrating uptime monitors and Slack](/docs/monitoring-your-api/uptime-monitors/#getting-notified-about-downtime).

 <img alt="API monitor integrations" src="https://assets.postman.com/postman-docs/observe-api-integrations-v9-10.jpg" width="946px">

 ### Adding a monitor integration

-Connect an API version to one or more monitoring integrations to send monitor results to other applications that are part of your API development workflow.
+Connect an API version to one or more monitoring integrations to send collection-based monitor results to other applications that are part of your API development workflow.
 When you add a monitor integration, the monitor is automatically [linked to the API version](#linking-monitors).

-1. If you haven't done so already, [create the monitor](/docs/monitoring-your-api/intro-monitors/) you want to connect to your API.
+1. If you haven't done so already, [create the collection-based monitor](/docs/monitoring-your-api/intro-monitors/) you want to connect to your API.
 1. Open an API version and select the **Monitoring** tab.
 1. Under **Connect Postman to your monitoring workflows**, select a monitor integration.
 1. Enter a **Nickname** for the integration and choose a monitor.
 Postman will send the results of this monitor to the application you're integrating with.
 1. Finish entering the requested information.
 This information varies depending on the application you're integrating with, and typically includes an API key.
 For more help with a specific application, see [Integrating with Postman](/docs/integrations/intro-integrations/) and select [Available integrations](/docs/integrations/available-integrations/apimatic/) in the left navigation pane.
 1. Select **Add integration**.

-> You can configure multiple integrations for a monitor, or even have multiple instances of the same integration.
+> You can configure multiple integrations for a collection-based monitor, or even have multiple instances of the same integration.
 For example, you can configure two Slack integrations for a monitor that send the monitor's results to two different Slack channels.

 ### Working with monitor integrations